Masooda: Plot

 Presently, Gopi retrieves the Chaadar and dagger and goes to Rizwan with Nargis.
 The day of ritual arrives.
 In Chittoor, Gopi and Neelam have to put the Chaadar on Masooda's corpse by finding it at 2 AM which would weaken her powers and Alauddin would remove the bracelet freeing Nazia from Masooda's control.
 However, things do not go as planned as Masooda haunts Gopi and Neelam.
 Nazia frees herself from the shackles and goes on killing one of Rizwan's henchmen and Abdul.
-She tries to murder Nargis but Alauddin rescues her and they goto in a veranda, locking the door of entry to it.
-The Chaadar flies off due to wind and clings to a tree due to which Gopi climbs the tree to retrieve it.
+She tries to murder Nargis but Alauddin rescues her and they go into a veranda, locking the entry door.
+The Chaadar flies off due to wind and clings to a tree and Gopi climbs the tree to retrieve it.
 A tree falls off trapping Neelam's leg but she asks Gopi to let go of her and put the Chaadar on Masooda's corpse.
 Nazia enters the veranda and tries to murder Nargis after injuring Alauddin.
 Masooda's spirit attacks Gopi, who amasses great strength and courage to stab the spirit using the dagger and immediately puts the Chaadar on Masooda's corpse weakening its control on Nazia and Nargis removes the bracelet freeing her.
 The problems come to an end and Rizwan appreciates Gopi and Neelam for their courage.

-Gopi narrates the whole story to Mini, who convinced of it reconciles with him but they couple are horrified by Masooda, who begins to haunt them.
+Gopi narrates the whole story to Mini, who convinced of it reconciles with him but the couple is horrified by Masooda, who begins to haunt them.